 2008 – Within 7 months, GC Solar begins to pick up speed by winning a project with Sam’s Club as “ECO Contractor” to install solar and wind as a “House Makeover” award package announced by national media news.
 This opened the floodgates for receiving solar/wind project requests from all parts of the US with over 75,000 website hits in three months.
 At the same time GCS attracts attention from a national retail chain to develop solar photovoltaics on six stores.
 GCS continues to expand its renewable energy services for schools, universities, government and military clients.

 2010 – GC Solar’s body temperature exceeds the “98.6 kilowatts-per-project” barrier meeting our goal to develop large scale alternative energy and reduce carbon signatures for public projects in the State of Washington.

 2011-2019 – GCS has developed power plants for 27 schools, two government buildings, and numerous commercial clients holding title of most commercial design and installations in Washington State to date.

-2017 – Commerical installations have become more and more popular as the importance of global warming becomes mainstream.
+2020 – Commercial installations have become more and more popular as the importance of global warming becomes mainstream.
 Now, GCS’s commercial rooftop powerplants are operating at full capacity to help reduce global warming locally.
-Using the EPA Greenhouse Gas Equivalency Calculator over the next 35 years, these systems will offset carbon emissions equal to 3,350,000 gallons of gasoline not burned by cars or 31,854,000 pounds of coal not burned in factories.
-Looking at it another way, the solar systems will Sequester Carbon equal to that captured by 773,600 tree seedlings grown for 10 years!
+Using the EPA Greenhouse Gas Equivalency Calculator over the next 35 years, these systems will offset carbon emissions equal to more than 3,350,000 gallons of gasoline not burned by cars or 31,854,000 pounds of coal not burned in factories.
+Looking at it another way, the solar systems will Sequester Carbon equal to that captured by 773,600 trees grown for 10 years!
 And GC Solar is only one of many solar PV companies across the globe.
 The future truly looks bright!